 The melody is the most important (and memorable) part of a song.
 Look no further than karaoke at the nearest sports bar, wedding, bat mitzvah, pool party, or office mixer for proof.
 Chances are your friends, family and coworkers know some of the lyrics, but can easily mumble and belt through the melody of the entire song.

 Start by looping the verse or chorus, hum along or grab your instrument and start recording some ideas.
 When you're happy, record a 'scratch' version that you can playback as a loop to focus on writing lyrics in the next step.

 Creativity is an exhaustive resource, so we should prioritize writing the chorus, and a verse.
-Second verse, bridge et al. come later.
+The second verse, bridge et al. comes later.

 If you're not sure what to write about, try to start with a song title.
 Another idea is to outline a problem in the verse, and solve that problem during the chorus.

 Now that we have our song, we can build out the song's arrangement (order).

 You can create section markers in your DAW, or write down the arrangement on paper, the possibilities are limitless.
 Some common arrangement ideas are to:

 These are only suggestions that have worked for many writers before.
 I would encourage our readers to focus on writing the most honest songs; instead of writing songs solely based on algorithms, playlists, or radio-friendly formats.